tpbnick/docs/docs/py-data-types.md

 ### Stripping Whitespace

 Extra whitespace can be confusing in your programs.
-To programmers, `'python'` and `'python '` look pretty much the same, but to a program, they are two different strings.
-Puthon detects the extra space in `'python '` and considers it significant unless you tell it otherwise.
+To programmers, `#!py 'python'` and `#!py 'python '` look pretty much the same, but to a program, they are two different strings.
+Puthon detects the extra space in `#!py 'python '` and considers it significant unless you tell it otherwise.

 It is important to think about whitespace, because often you'll want to compare two strings to determine whether they are the same.
 For example, one important instance might involve checking people's usernames when they login to a website.
 Extra whitespace can be confusing in much simpler situations as well.
 Fortunately, Python makes it simple to eliminate extraneous whitespace from data that people enter.

 Python can look for extra whitespace on the right and left sides of a string.
-To ensure that no whitespace exists at the right end of a string, use the `rstrip()` method.
+To ensure that no whitespace exists at the right end of a string, use the `#!py rstrip()` method.

 ```py linenums="1"
 favorite_language = 'python '